Bostanabad-Research-Group/GP-for-pde-solving/README.md

 Code for the paper [Neural Networks with Kernel-Weighted Corrective Residuals for Solving Partial Differential Equations](https://arxiv.org/abs/2401.03492), where we introduce kernel-weighted Corrective Residuals (CoRes) to integrate the strengths of kernel methods and deep NNs for solving nonlinear PDE systems.

 The framework consists of two sequential modules (see figure below):
 - Module 1: we endow the solution with a GP prior containing a deep NN as the mean function and the Gaussian kernel.
-The NN parameters are fixed and the kernel parameters are estimated via heuristics (or MLE) to faithfully reproduce the data sampled from boundary or initial conditions.
+The NN parameters are fixed and the kernel parameters are estimated via heuristics (or MLE) to faithfully reproduce the data sampled from boundary and/or initial conditions.
 - Module 2: the NN parameters are estimated by minimizing a loss function which only depends on the PDE since BC/IC are automatically satisfied through the kernels.

 ![Flowchart](https://github.com/Bostanabad-Research-Group/GP-for-pde-solving/assets/102708675/f951e586-730d-401e-9658-582b457bd51c)